Connecticut College Arboretum: Collections

 The Caroline Black Garden contains a mature collection of ornamental trees, shrubs, and grasses from across the world, including 187 different woody taxa such as azaleas, Crimson Queen Japanese maple, sourwood (Oxydendrum arboreum), Japanese stewartia, fragrant viburnum, weeping cherry, and many other specimens.

 The Connecticut College Campus currently has 223 taxa of trees and numerous shrubs, including the Franklin tree, Japanese Pagoda Tree, seven-son flower, and Chinese witch-hazel.

 The 280 m2 (3,000 square foot) Greenhouse includes a tropical house, a cactus collection, and an experimentation area.

 The College Arboretum is also host to the biannual Arbo-Fest.
-Local and student bands can be found performing next to the lilly pond for the college students, enjoying the day in true liberal arts college fashion.
+Local and student bands can be found performing next to the lilly pond for the college students.
 Arbo-Fest is held once in the fall and once in the spring.
-The event is beloved by the college community for celebrating the beauty of the seasons with contemporary music.